vigneshkmr84/commit-anslysis/README.md

 python git-repo-pull.py
 ```

-Use the file JSON file generated at ```./commit-data/output/consolidated-output.json``` to load to mongodb.
+Use the file JSON file generated at ```commit-data/output/consolidated-output.json``` & ```commit-data/output/consolidated-output.csv``` to load to mongodb.

+You can load the CSV File to load to MYSQL db as well or any other RDBMS accordingly
 <!-- Use this json file to load and run the flask and the React frontend -->